• Skip to primary navigation

 Mini Cornbread Muffins

-Moist and flavourful, these savoury Mini Cornbread Muffins with corn kernels make a great side to your main dish and are also delicious as a snack or breakfast.
+Moist and flavorful, these savory Mini Cornbread Muffins with cheese, corn kernels and jalapeño make a great side dish and are also delicious as an appetizer, snack or even for breakfast.

 Print Recipe Pin Recipe Save Saved!